Climate — Climate control v3 Configuration v3.3

 The board has the following features:

-• Contains a stabilizer LM7805 to convert the voltage to 5V.
+• Contains LM7805 stabilizer to convert voltage to 5V .

-• The power voltage is connected directly to a fuse relay with a maximum current of 16A.
+• The power voltage is connected directly to the fuse relay with a maximum current of 16A .

 • Connectors for connecting a silent SSR relay are installed.

-• Contains a solid state relay unit based on IRF540N controlling a 12V fan as an extractor.
+• Contains a solid state relay unit based on IRF540N that controls a 12V fan as an exhaust fan.

-• It is possible to discard the fuse and use its relay to turn the heater on directly.
-To do this, solder a jumper in place of the connector SSR-220V, and change in the settings of the controller GPIO of the heater from 4 to 13.
+• You can refuse the fuse and use its relay to directly turn on the heater.
+To do this, you need to solder a jumper in place of SSR-220V connector, and change GPIO settings of the heater controller from 4 to 13 .

 Attention!
-When working with high voltage, remember that it is dangerous to life and can cause fire!
+When working with high voltage, remember that it is life-threatening and can cause a fire!

 Schematic diagram

 Attention!
-The proposed circuit is typical and can be modernized according to your preferences and requirements.
-You do not have to use all the components specified in the schematic and connect them!
-Similarly, you can use this project not for its intended purpose, replacing devices and components with any other.
+The proposed scheme is typical and can be modernized according to your preferences and requirements.
+You do not have to use all the components indicated in the scheme and connect them!
+Similarly, you can use this project not for its intended purpose, replacing devices and components with any others.

 ClimateHeatFanHard PCB v3.2 v3.1

-This version of the project is virtually identical to the ClimateHeatFan, except that the fuse (or heater) relay has been replaced with a more powerful relay.
-This allows heaters with a total power of up to 2kW to be connected to the relay.
+This version of the project is almost completely analogous to ClimateHeatFan , except that the fuse (or heater) relay is replaced with a more powerful one.
+This allows you to connect heaters with a total power of up to 2 kW to the relay.

 Printed circuit board and description